HarmkeV/finalProject/PROCESS.md

 * Added about page with an explanation of the project and a user guide,
 * Decided to wet code both pie charts and legends, as I think they are sufficiently distinct and it is more clear this way,
 * Tried to colour municipality in map when it is selected, failed.

+# Day 17
+* Weird municipalities in Friesland, pie chart religion could not update so I set a no data title instead,
+* Went trough code again.